-- Digital Tools Orthopaedic Injury Pilot.
-We are collaborating with Cedars-Sinai, Samsung Electronics America, Bayer and appliedVR to explore the effectiveness of a digital pain-reduction kit that uses therapeutic virtual reality (VR) and wearable technology as a nonpharmacological supplement to managing pain associated with acute orthopaedic injuries of the lower back and extremities. - Industrial Hygiene Laboratory.
-The Travelers Industrial • Hygiene (IH) Laboratory, nationally accredited by the American Industrial Hygiene Association (AIHA), provides specialized services to our commercial customers to assess their employees' exposures and help prevent occupational illnesses.
-The IH Laboratory supports our field organization and offers a wide array of sampling and analysis protocols based on Occupational Safety and Health Administration (OSHA) and National Institute of Occupational Safety and Health (NIOSH) methodologies.
-The IH Laboratory, equipped to analyze more than 500 different chemicals, performs more than 50,000 analyses on approximately 34,000 samples annually for respirable dust and chemical exposures, helping customers identify and minimize workplace exposures.
-The experienced staff develops innovative analytical methods and recommends products and services to monitor workplace environments to help customers improve the health and safety of their employees. - Ergonomics Initiative.
-An effective ergonomics program can help companies identify those job tasks and workplace factors that may put employees at risk of developing musculoskeletal disorders (MSDs).
-Our staff of dedicated certified ergonomists focus on helping customers identify and reduce ergonomic risk factors in the workplace.
+- Industrial Hygiene Laboratory.
+The Travelers Industrial Hygiene (IH) Laboratory, nationally accredited by the American Industrial Hygiene Association (AIHA), provides specialized services to our commercial customers to assess their employees' exposures and help prevent occupational illnesses.
+The IH Laboratory supports our field organization and offers our customers a wide array of sampling and analysis protocols based on Occupational Safety and Health Administration (OSHA) and National Institute for Occupational Safety and Health (NIOSH) methodologies.
+The IH Laboratory, equipped to analyze more than 500 chemicals, performs on average more than 50,000 analyses on approximately 30,000 samples annually for chemical exposures, helping customers identify and minimize workplace exposures.
+The experienced staff develops innovative analytical methods and recommends products and services to monitor workplace environments to help customers improve the health and safety of their employees.
+In 2020, our ability to adapt and leverage virtual consulting tools enabled us to continue to provide our customers with timely support and guidance, even while our facilities were temporarily closed and travel was more limited. - Ergonomics Initiative.
+Musculosketal disorders resulting from workstation arrangement, equipment orientation or work habits can lead to serious health issues that can impair an employee's ability to work safely and comfortably.
+By using the full range of our ergonomic services, we can collaborate with our insureds on-site or remotely to help reduce the risk of injury and related costs.
+Our staff of dedicated certified ergonomists focus on helping customers identify and reduce ergonomic risk factors for workplace injuries related to musculoskeletal disorders.